DEVANSH-DVJ/setup-bash-xenial/README.md

 # setup-bash-xenial
 Bash scripts used to set Ubuntu 16.04.6 on my Laptop.

 Old : Run scripts inside folders in respective order.
+(Tested but not deprecated)

-New order:
+New order: (Yet to be Tested)
 1. Primary Setup
    1. Make changes to the Settings (settings/)
    2. Run Primary Setup.sh